daavoo/pyntcloud/docs/installation.rst

 Minimum Requirements
 ====================

-At the very least, you need a Python(3) installation (an isolated enviroment, i.e conda, is recommended) and the following requirements:
+At the very least, you need a Python(3) installation (an isolated environment, i.e conda, is recommended) and the following requirements:

 - numpy
 - numba